 Our drama lessons provide a fun and supportive environment to encourage children and teenagers to express themselves.
-From movement and mime to script work and improvisation, pupils learn a variety of performance skills.
+From movement and mime to script work and improvisation, pupils learn a variety of social and performance skills.

 Each term, our lessons are focused around a specific outcome: